An ongoing exploration of

 A portable letter-writing

 Even if you intend on writing letters, it can be hard to remember to do it.
 SEND WORD, a correspondence station, offers encouragement to connect with family and friends via our beloved USPS.
 The pilot version debuted at Penland School of Crafts in January 2013.
 The station offered letterpress-printed postcards, pens, stamps, letter-writing tips and live support, and a comfy chair in which to sit while writing.
-SEND WORD has appeared at readings and book launches, via independent bookstores, and at UNC Wilmington’s Writers’ Week, and is available, safety conditions permitting, for both in person and via virtual events.
+SEND WORD has appeared at readings and book launches, via independent bookstores, and at UNC Wilmington’s Writers’ Week, and is available, safety conditions permitting, for both in-person and virtual events.

 Some past featured stationers for SEND WORD: Rory Sparks, Lari Gibbons, Anna Lena Phillips Bell, Delta Letterpress.